 Decorating with bold tones can be intimidating, but thankfully, charcoal gray works with an array of styles.
-While you may have heard the myth—yes, we said myth—that dark colors make a room feel smaller, but the truth is that the right charcoal gray can open up a room and add endless depth and dimension.
+While you may have heard the myth that dark colors make a room feel smaller, the truth is that charcoal gray can open up a room while adding depth and dimension.
 This interior designer favorite can transform any room in your home.

-Gray is definitely the new white when it comes to kitchen cabinets.
-Gray paint can create a minimalist look and feel in the kitchen, but without sacrificing depth and interest.
-Here, it's paired with a navy blue island to play with the cool undertones of the cabinets, while a warmer gray shade on the backsplash adds contrast and texture to the room.
+Gray is the new white when it comes to kitchen cabinets.
+Charcoal gray can create a clean look in your kitchen while maintaining depth.
+Here, it's paired with a navy blue island to play on the cool undertones of the cabinets, while a warmer gray shade on the backsplash adds contrast and texture to the room.

-Cool gray is a perfect color for a monochromatic, modern bedroom.
-Here, it breaks up a black and white color palette to add extra dimension without taking away from the modern color scheme.
-This bedroom proves black, white, and gray is anything but boring.
+Cool charcoal gray is an excellent choice in a monochromatic, modern bedroom.
+Here, it breaks up a black-and-white color palette to add dimension while blending with the room's hues.
+This space proves that black, white, and gray are anything but boring.

 Consider Gray Wallpaper

-Charcoal gray is a wonderful color to use in midcentury modern rooms.
-The rich hue works as a wonderful base color against walnut wood furniture and moody accessories, and gives the whole room a Mad Men-inspired vibe.
+Charcoal gray is a wonderful shade for mid-century modern designs.
+It works as a wonderful base color against walnut wood furniture and moody accessories—and we love the Mad Men-inspired vibe.
 Dress it up with light accents like white throw pillows or fresh flowers.

 If you're looking for a sophisticated nursery color palette, consider charcoal gray paired with earthy shades of blue.
 This atmospheric gray mural is the perfect backdrop for an eclectic design that adds character to any space.
 Natural wood décor brings just enough warmth to the design for a balanced finish.

 Transform a Reading Nook